MSLNZ/msl-network/docs/json_formats.rst

 .. code-block:: console

     {
-      'error': false
+      "error": false
-      'attribute': string (the name of a method or variable to access from the Service) 'args': array of objects (arguments to be passed to the method of the Service ) 'kwargs': name-value pairs (keyword arguments to be passed to the method of the Service) 'requester': string (the address of the device that made the request) 'uuid': string (the universally unique identifier of the request) }
+      "attribute": string (the name of a method or variable to access from the Service) "args": array of objects (arguments to be passed to the method of the Service ) "kwargs": name-value pairs (keyword arguments to be passed to the method of the Service) "requester": string (the address of the device that made the request) "uuid": string (the universally unique identifier of the request) }

 A :class:`~msl.network.service.Service` will **send** data in 1 of 2 JSON_ representations.